pattjoshi/interview-Q-A/oops.md

 - It is a special method that automatically gets called when an object is no longer used.

+- In Java, when we create an object of the class it occupies some space in the memory (heap).
+If we do not delete these objects, it remains in the memory and occupies unnecessary space.
+To resolve this problem, we use the destructor.

 - **there is no concept of destructor in Java.** In place of the destructor, Java provides the **garbage collector** that works the same as the destructor.

 -  When an object completes its life-cycle the garbage collector deletes that object and deallocates or releases the memory occupied by the object.